arkency/posts/posts/2017-07-07-using-influxdb-with-ruby.md

     The structure of these TSM files looks very similar to an SSTable in LevelDB or other LSM Tree variants.

-4. In the background these files can be compacted and merged together to form bigger files.
+4. In the background, these files can be compacted and merged together to form bigger files.

-[The documentation](http://docs.influxdata.com/influxdb/v1.2/concepts/storage_engine/) has a nice historical overview how previous version of InfluxDB tried to use LevelDB and BoltDB as underlying engines but it was not enough for most demanding scenarios.
+[The documentation](http://docs.influxdata.com/influxdb/v1.2/concepts/storage_engine/) has a nice historical overview how previous versions of InfluxDB tried to use LevelDB and BoltDB as underlying engines but it was not enough for the most demanding scenarios.

-I must admin that I never really understood very deeply how DBs work under the hood and what are the differences between them (from the point of underlying technology and design, not from the point of APIs, query languages and features).
+I must admin that I never really understood very deeply how DBs work under the hood and what are the differences between them (from the point of underlying technology and design, not from the point of APIs, query languages, and features).

 The book that I mentioned [Designing Data Intensive Applications](https://www.amazon.com/gp/product/1449373321/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1449373321&linkCode=as2&tag=arkency-20&linkId=2d9f6564fa4056f6f6966bf3400049b0) really helped me understand it.